 In addition, olives may provide health benefits like:

-Numerous studies have shown that consuming olive oil, especially the extra-virgin variety, may reduce the risk of heart disease and mortality in people who have a high risk of this condition.
+Numerous studies have shown that consuming olive oil, especially the extra-virgin variety, may reduce the risk of heart disease and death in people who have a high risk of this condition.

-Olives contain the compound oleocanthal, which studies have shown can kill cancer cells.
-Other studies have shown a link between consuming olive oil and reducing the risk of cancers, including breast cancer.
+Olives contain the compound oleocanthal, which researchers have shown can kill cancer cells in petri dish experiments.
+Other studies in humans have shown a link between consuming olive oil and reducing the risk of cancers, including breast cancer.

 Research shows a link between consuming olive oil and preventing type 2 diabetes by helping the body regulate glucose (sugar).
 Unregulated glucose can lead to the development of type 2 diabetes.